 fbpx

-The CCRN For CRNA School Cover Photo
+The CCRN for CRNA School with Nicole Kupchik Cover Photo

 We all take tests intending to pass them the first time, especially in the CRNA space, where certifications are tough to earn but worth it for our career journey.
 If you are looking to ace your CCRN examination, this episode is perfect for you!
 The guru of CCRN, CMC, and CSC, Nicole Kupchik, is with Jenny Finnell to share with us all we need to know about CCRN.
 How do you qualify to take it?
 When can you take it?
 How can we improve our odds of passing the test?
 Nicole lays down the answers and more!
 Well-recognized for her review courses, she brings over to us some of her wisdom to help us ace our CCRN exam.
 So tune in to not miss out!

-Book a mock interview, personal statement critique, resume review and more at https://www.TeachRN.com
+Book a mock interview, resume or personal statement critique, transcript review and more: www.teachrn.com

 Watch the episode here